Firedrake/mpd-tools/README.md

 They are released under GPL v3.

-A terminological consideration: I distinguisn in this document between
+A terminological consideration: I distinguish in this document between

 - the QUEUE, the list of tracks through which mpd will play.
 (This is sometimes referred to in mpd documentation as "the playlist".)